It All Started with 96,000 Cookies

 Cookies for Kids’ Cancer is a national 501(c)3 non-profit and is committed to raising funds for research to develop new, improved, and less toxic treatments for pediatric cancer — the #1 disease killer of children in the U.S.

-No child is ever told “we have run out of options.”
+No family is ever told “we have run out of options.”

 What makes us different?

 Our grant-making process is objective, with checks and balances in place to ensure that we are funding the most promising science that will move from a research lab to a child’s bedside in the shortest period of time possible.
 How do we do this?
 Through our all-star medical advisory board, that consists of pediatric cancer scientists from the leading childhood cancer research hospitals across the country.
 These researchers meet to review and evaluate each grant request using the same criteria as the National Cancer Institute.
 In addition, the medical advisory board members must recuse themselves when their institution is being considered in order to ensure objectivity.
 Finally, no Cookies for Kids’ Cancer employee or board member is present during these discussions.
 We truly want to fund the best and most promising research that will help children as soon as possible.

 Gifts that Give Back

 Every gourmet cookie box purchased supports research at the nation’s leading pediatric cancer centers.
 Our cookies are baked fresh to order and delivered in a gift box with a note explaining the significance of each gift.
 Most importantly, 100% of the profits from our cookie sales are donated to childhood cancer research.
 What could be sweeter?